parrais/cloud-devops/cloud-networking/day-2/README.md

 ## Deletion

-If you already have a VPC, delete all components in the order below:
+Delete all components in the order below:

 1. Terminate instances inside the VPC
 2. Delete the Security Groups you made in the VPC